Be an enrolled undergraduate or graduate student at AU or an Invited Partner School during the Spring semester.

 Teams must fall into one of the following divisions:

-Team changes will be accepted through Friday, February 7, 2014 at 9:00 a.m. and must be communicated with the K-LAB.
+Team changes will be accepted through 9:00 a.m. on the day before the competition and must be communicated with the competition planning team at firstname.lastname@example.org.
 Your team must meet eligibility requirements for a division by this time even if that division is different than the one for which you were originally registered.
 See the FAQ for more information on teams.

 Provide Your Resume to Judges

 Each team member must submit a resume to be given to all judges via the Case Comp Blackboard site.
-The deadline for inclusion is Tuesday, January 28, 2014 at 5:00 p.m.
+The deadline for inclusion is the last Tuesday in January at 5:00 p.m.
 Your resume must be submitted through Blackboard.

 Release of the Case

-The case will be released for online download on the Case Comp Blackboard course on Tuesday, February 4, 2014 at 11:59 pm.
+The case will be released for online download in the Case Comp Blackboard course on the Tuesday before the competition at 11:59 pm.

 Research and Outside Experts